 Even better, having car insurance coverage helps keep your finances in order during an emergency.
 For example, after a car accident, your insurance policy may pay for auto repairs and medical expenses while your emergency fund may cover your income loss until you've recovered from an injury.

-The importance of emergency fund in times of a family crisis cannot be stressed enough.
+The importance of an emergency fund in times of a family crisis cannot be stressed enough.

 Let's say someone in the family died, and this person is living overseas.
 You need to book your plane tickets, so you can make it to the funeral.
 Yes, this counts as an emergency, and you may use your emergency fund for it.